 Five years ago I came to RC sailing from sailing full size yachts and regret that I didn’t try it 20 years earlier.
 I started out with a 25 year old IOM, built by Squire Kay, that was well past its best and really not a good start.
 I then bought a second hand IOM by Barry Chisam, an ASBO, which I used to learn how to sail.
 I then bought a new Sedici, an Italian boat with an impressive pedigree.
 I had to wait around 14 months which was less than ideal.

-As an engineer, I’ve always been aware of innovations and became aware of the potential for 3D printing to rewrite the story of building IOM boats.
-From the placing of an order with the large, prominent manufacturers, it can take anywhere from 4 months to over 2 years to get the boat into the hands of the owner and the costs can easily spiral towards and beyond £3000
+As an engineer, I’ve always been interested in innovations and became aware of the potential for 3D printing around 12 years ago.
+Around 3 years ago I began to explore the idea of using it to print IOM boats.
+I was fortunate to be in a position to place a order for a Sedici but had to wait 14 months for delivery.
+From the placing of an order with the large, prominent manufacturers, it can take anywhere from 4 months to over 2 years to get the boat into the hands of the owner and the costs can easily spiral towards and in some cases way beyond £3000

-Using 3D printing, we believe, it is quite possible to shorten the order process to just a few weeks and get many more IOM yachts into the hands of skippers at price that is much more reasonable.
+Using 3D printing, I believe, it is quite possible to shorten the order/build process to just a few weeks and get many more IOM yachts into the hands of skippers at price that is much more reasonable.

 For the moment the best way to contact me is to use the contact form on this website.